SYMPOSIUM® SVELTE SHELF

 Introduction

 Prior to its introduction, equivalent performance required much greater thickness and mass.
-The Svelte Shelf's design is simple, but effective.
+Weighing in at a mere 5/8" (1.6 cm) thickness, Svelte Shelf's design is simple, but effective.
 Now, even the most vertically-space-challenged rack or stand can benefit from Symposium vibration control.

 The Svelte Shelf works well on most surfaces; it can be placed flat on an existing shelf or floor, or substituted for an existing shelf by ordering an exact size replacement.